KoljaGoldstein/launcher_api/README.md

 # Launcher API
-An api for the launcher
+The API for the launcher